imgly/pesdk-ionic-demo/README.md

 </p>

 # PhotoEditor SDK Ionic Plugin Demo
-This project shows how to easily integrate the [PhotoEditorSDK](https://www.photoeditorsdk.com?utm_source=Github&utm_medium=PESDK&utm_term=Cordova-Demo) into a Ionic application using our [cordova demo plugin](https://github.com/imgly/pesdk-cordova-demo).
+This project shows how to easily integrate the [PhotoEditorSDK](https://www.photoeditorsdk.com?utm_source=Github&utm_medium=PESDK&utm_term=Cordova-Demo) into an Ionic application using our [cordova demo plugin](https://github.com/imgly/pesdk-cordova-demo).

 **THIS IS A DEMO**.
 This repository is not meant as a fully fledged Ionic plugin, but as a base for further development instead.
-See the [cordova demo repository](https://github.com/imgly/pesdk-cordova-demo) for more details on how to implement a full plugin for your use case.
+See the [plugin repository](https://github.com/imgly/pesdk-cordova-demo) for more details on how to implement a full plugin for your use case.

 ## Example App
 The included example app demonstrates how to open the PhotoEditor SDK's camera and pass any taken or selected images to the editor.
 When an edited image is saved, its filepath is sent back to Ionic and displayed using a JavaScript alert.
 An app could then display this image in Ionic or send it to a backend.
 To launch the example app, take a look at the *Launch Example* section below.

+## Note
+The PhotoEditorSDK is a product of 9elements GmbH.
+Please [order a license](https://www.photoeditorsdk.com/pricing#contact/?utm_source=Github&utm_medium=PESDK&utm_term=Cordova-Demo).
+Please see the included [LICENSE](LICENSE.md) for licensing details.

+## PhotoEditor SDK for iOS & Android
+The [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_source=Github&utm_medium=PESDK&utm_term=Cordova-Demo) for iOS and Android are **fully customizable** photo editors which you can integrate into your Cordova app within minutes.

 ## Setup Process
 The example app was created using the following commands: